 To obtain coverage due to a Special Enrollment Qualifying Event through Providence Health Plan, your application for coverage must be received within 60 days of the Qualifying Event.
-The Effective Date of Coverage is determined by the Qualifying Event, the date your completed application is received, as well as Providence Health Plan's timely receipt of your initial Premium.
+The Effective Date of Coverage is determined by the Qualifying Event, the date your completed application is received, as well as Providence Health Plan's timely receipt of your initial Premium:

-- When the Qualifying Event is birth, adoption, placement for adoption or foster care of a child or court order, coverage will be effective from date of birth, placement or court order, provided your completed application and initial Premium payment are received within 60 days of birth, placement or court order. - For all other Qualifying Events: - If the application is received the 1st of the month through the 15th of the month, coverage will be effective the first day of the following month, upon timely receipt of your initial Premium payments. - If the application is received the 16th of the month through the end of the month, coverage will be effective the first day of the second following month, upon timely receipt of your initial Premium payments.
+- When the Qualifying Event is birth, adoption, placement for adoption or foster care of a child or court order, coverage will be effective from date of birth, placement or court order, provided your completed application and initial Premium payment are received within 60 days of birth, placement or court order. - For all other Qualifying Events, coverage will be effective the first day of the month following Providence Health Plan's receipt of your completed application, upon timely receipt of your initial Premium payment.

-In order for coverage to become effective, Providence Health Plan must receive your initial month's Premium in full within 15 days after the Effective Date of Coverage, or within 15 days after the date of our written confirmation of your acceptance for coverage and notice of initial Premium, whichever is later.
+In order for coverage to become effective, Providence Health Plan must receive your initial month's Premium in full within 15 days after the Effective Date of Coverage, or within 30 days after the date of our written confirmation of your acceptance for coverage and notice of initial Premium, whichever is later.

-If your initial month's Premium is not received within 15 days after the Effective Date of Coverage, or within 15 days after the date of our written confirmation of your acceptance for coverage and notice of initial Premium, whichever is later, your application and our offer of coverage are void.
+If your initial month's Premium is not received within 15 days after the Effective Date of Coverage, or within 30 days after the date of our written confirmation of your acceptance for coverage and notice of initial Premium, whichever is later, your application and our offer of coverage are void.